10 Facts About Buying Jadeite Jade Bangles

 Imitation (Fake) Jade

 An Imitation is material that looks alike but has completely different chemical compositions and properties.
 As an example, Australian Jade is often an imitation for high quality Jadeite.
 Although it has Jade in its name, it's actually Chrysoprase which is a member of the Quartz family.
 Even Nephrite is sold as Jadeite to the unsuspecting customer.
 These common imitations are much less valuable and if paid for at Jadeite prices, you could be deeply out of pocket.
+Read the article on real examples of these fake jade bangles being sold on online marketplaces like Etsy and eBay.
 Some common Jadeite imitations are: Grossular Garnet, Aventurine Quartz, Prehnite, Serpentine.
 These can sometimes fool the most experienced of eyes, further testing must be conducted for an identification.
 Refer to the table below for a list of common names for these imitations.

 A recent survey of the Jade Bangle market shows a large amount Guizhou Jade Bangles from China being sold as "Natural Certified Jadeite Jade" Bangles.
 Do not be fooled.
 Guizhou Jade is a type of Green Quartzite, a metamorphosized sandstone.